campbel/easy-gpt3/README.md

 # EZ-GPT3

-EZ-GPT3 makes it effortless to interface with the GPT-3 Completions API from command-line scripts.
-It takes the prompt content from standard input and sends it to the Completions API to generate a response.
+EZ-GPT3 is a convenient, command-line interface for the OpenAI GPT-3 Completions API.
+It allows users to effortlessly generate responses to a given prompt by simply passing the prompt into standard input.

 ## Installation